 The WLC seeks to achieve its long-term objectives through litigation and related advocacy for law reform.
 The Centre has identified five strategic areas in which to focus its activities:

-- A safe place to stay: We will take up cases that extend tenure to women in their own right, and prevent loss of tenure on the dissolution of relationships.Read more
+We work to ensure that tenure and ownership of land is extended to womxn in their own right, and that womxn do not experience a loss of tenure on the dissolution of relationships.Read more

 Wherever possible they are assisted by the Centre or referred to an appropriate institution, NGO or court for assistance.
 The bulk of the queries we receive involve the dissolution of partnerships, gender based violence and maintenance.

-In the long term, we hope to contribute to building capacity in the sector so that it is more effective in advocating for the equality of women.
+In the long term, we hope to contribute to building capacity in the sector so that it is more effective in advocating for the equality of womxn.
 Our advocacy and training work focuses on providing support to other organisations and groups of organisations which advocate the advancement of womxn’s rights in the WLC’s focus areas.
 We assist these organisations by providing legal opinions; drafting and making submissions to parliament; presenting workshops and drafting legislation, regulations and policies.
 We provide training to ensure the communication and implementation of gains won in court, and as an activity to recover costs.